rauc/rauc/docs/integration.rst

 definition of all slots in your system.
 By default, the system configuration will be placed in `/etc/rauc/system.conf` on your target rootfs.

-For a reference of allowed configuration options in system.conf, see `system configuration file`_.
+For a reference of allowed configuration options in system.conf, see :ref:`sec_ref_slot_config`.
-For a more detailed instruction on how to write a system.conf, see `chapter`_.
+For a more detailed instruction on how to write a system.conf, see :ref:`sec-int-system-config`.

 Using RAUC on the Host System
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~